Raku/problem-solving/solutions/meta/CoC.md

 * We discriminate on the ability to be a kind, positive member of our community.

 * Our standard of behavior is "awesome".
-If your behavior is LTA (Less Than Awesome), we will call you on it.
+LTA (Less Than Awesome) behavior can happen if you have a bad day.
+If your behavior is WBA (Way Below Awesome), we will call you on it.

 * There is no form of negative behavior that will impress us or gain you favor in our community.